Python-GIS-book/site/source/part2/chapter-06/md/01-geodataframe.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
-Here we see that our `data` -variable is a `GeoDataFrame` which extends the functionalities of `DataFrame` to handle spatial data as discussed earlier.
+Here we see that our `data` -variable is a `GeoDataFrame` which extends the functionalities of a `DataFrame` to handle spatial data as discussed earlier.
 We can apply many familiar `pandas` methods to explore the contents of our `GeoDataFrame`.
 Let's have a closer look at the first rows of the data:
 <!-- #endregion -->

 ```python editable=true jupyter={"outputs_hidden": false} slideshow={"slide_type": ""}